Prominent museum in a colonial mansion featuring works by Fernando Botero & other global artists.

 City guide

 Planning a museum day?
-Free museums in New York, US — Evergreen Guide covers walking routes, timing tips, and the best free picks.
+Free Museums in NYC: Always-Free Museums and Smart Routes covers walking routes, timing tips, and the best free picks.

 Nearby free museums